NikoGomez117/Project1-1/README.md

 #Project 1-1 Spec [Due 1/27 at 11:59 pm]:
-##How to download unity
+##How to download Unity
-Download unity at https://store.unity.com/download?ref=personal and install it How to get project through git
+Download Unity at https://store.unity.com/download?ref=personal and install it
+##How to get project through git
-The project can be accessed at: https://github.com/berkeleyGamedev/Project1-1 If you (or your partner) know how to use git use it to clone the repository.
+The project repository is at: https://github.com/berkeleyGamedev/Project1-1
+If you or your partner know how to use git use it to clone the repository.
-If you don’t know how to use git here is a tutorial: http://rogerdudler.github.io/git-guide/ If you have further questions about acquiring the project, ask on piazza.
+If you don’t know how to use git, here is a tutorial: http://rogerdudler.github.io/git-guide/
+If you have further questions about acquiring the project, please ask on Piazza.

-You should try to use git for version control on this project.
+You should try to use git for version control on the project.
 Submission will be through your git repository on Github.

-In order to open the project in Unity simply run unity and click the open button on the splash ..*screen, then select the project folder.
+In order to open the project in Unity simply run Unity and click the open button on the splash screen, then select the project folder.

 ##About the Project
-This project is for teams of 1-2 (we would prefer teams of 2), every team must have at least 1 programmer.
+This project is for teams of 1-2 (we would prefer teams of 2).
+Every team must have at least 1 programmer.
 The project is split into 3 parts.
-Every team must do the Editor and Programming parts, you only have to do the Art part if you have an artist in your group.
+Every team must do the Editor and Programming parts, and you only have to do the Art part if you have an artist in your group.
 You can find a partner through the Piazza “Find a teammate” post.

 ##Grade Breakdown:
 Requirements: 55%